-It is very convenient to capture the screen on chrome with the awesome screenshot.
-It has an inbuilt editor as well to crop, add text, insert arrows, blocks and more in the screen images you capture.
+It is very convenient to capture the screen on chrome with CloudApp given it’s so much customizable.
+It has an inbuilt editor as well to crop, add text, insert arrows, blocks and more.
+You can also change the keyword shortcuts as you like.

 Boomerang for Gmail

 Boomerang allows you to schedule messages to send them on a specific date from your Gmail account.
 You can write an email now, send it anytime after even if you’re not online.
 It also tracks your messages to understand better if they are getting responses or not.

 You can also check whether your email got read with cross-platform read receipts.
 Features like Inbox Pause will help you avoid interruptions, while still getting notified about the critical emails.

 LastPass & Dashlane